 Under New Zealand vaping laws, vaping is prohibited in public indoor spaces, including restaurants, bars, clubs, casinos, indoor workplaces, and public transport.
 It is also banned in areas where smoking is restricted, such as near schools, playgrounds, and marae.
 It is also illegal to vape in a motor vehicle if it's carrying someone under the age of 18.
 However, vaping is allowed in private homes, designated outdoor areas, and in certain smoking-permitted sections of hospitality venues.

 Violating these rules can result in penalties, such as fines.
 For instance, vaping in a car with someone under 18 years old could lead to an infringement fee of $50 - or a court can give you a fine of up to $100.
+From 17 December 2024, the fine for selling vapes to a minor has increased from $10,000 to $100,000 for a body corporate, and from $5,000 to $10,000 in any other case.

 It’s essential to stay informed about NZ vape laws to avoid unintended violations and stay compliant with the vape ban in public spaces.